 Who so declared?
-A group of arrogant fools who had no idea what it was like to spend a life in the classroom.
+A group of arrogant fools with no idea what it is like to spend a life in the classroom.

 Luckily, as the chart below indicates, the general public still has faith in teachers.
 When it comes to ethics and honesty, elementary teachers rated higher in a 2013 Gallup survey than almost any other profession.
 (We were not included in a more recent survey in December 2014.)
 True, we lost to nurses.
 But we nosed out doctors and military officers.